dmitriy-green/nectar-test-task/README.md

 I'm happy to learn new things and different approaches.
 I want to be useful.

 At my previous job (online game) I was working on really complicated things, such as Poker, various statistic pages, and other staff with a lot of logic and user interactions.
-I'm sure If you hire me, you will be satisfied with my job.
+I'm sure If you hire me, you will be satisfied with my work.

 Thanks!